 We absolutely love Utah and have come to learn over the years that it’s one of the best places for a little family getaway.
-A new love of ours is Park City.
-It is a good mix of both nature activities and downtown activities, which I think every family can take advantage of.
+A new love of ours is Park City in the summer.
+It is a good mix of both outdoor activities and downtown activities, which I think every family can take advantage of.
 Not to mention like most of Utah, it is an absolutely beautiful city.
-There’s so much to do in this city, it’s honestly hard to narrow it all down.
-We did our best to do so though, and have broken it all down for you in this Ultimate Guide to a Park City Summer.
+There’s so much to do in this ski town, it’s honestly hard to narrow it all down.
+We did our best to do so though, and have broken it all down for you in this Ultimate Guide to a Park City in Summer.

 15 Incredible Activities to do during a Park City Summer!

-The Utah Olympic Park is an absolute must do if visiting Park City.
+The Utah Olympic Park is definitely one of the coolest Park City summer activities.
 They have so many different activities that I don’t even know where to start!
 The gold pass includes:

-- Ziplining throughout the park – throughout the park you will see there are ziplines galore and people flying around overhead.
+Throughout the park, you will see there are zip lines galore and people flying around overhead.

 Unfortunately for us, the freestyle show was not happening the day we were at Olympic Park as the show is only on the weekends.
 See Olympians and National Team skiers and snowboarders perform acrobatic feats as they soar up to 60 feet in the air before landing in the Park’s Spence Eccles Olympic Freestyle Pool.

 2. One of the Most Thrilling Things To Do in Park City in the Summer; Take a Ride on a Bobsled-

 This is also at the Olympic Park and is one of the coolest things you can do during a Park City Summer.
 In the summer the Olympic Parks set up the bobsleds to have wheels so they are ready to slide right down the cement track.
 Before you get nervous, but don’t worry a professional will keep you safe while you hit that 60 mph speed in under a minute (in fact we hit 70 mph)!